 Birth of Enron's E-business

 With the dramatic growth of the Internet in the mid-1990s, managers at Enron started examining the potential impact of e-commerce on their fast-developing merchant business.
-In May 1996, Lou Pai, president of ECT Worldwide, asked John Sherriff, one of the rising stars in gas trading, managing director of trading and risk management operations for Enron Europe, Ltd.to study an early electronic trading system, marketed by Williams, a Tulsa-based energy company.
+In May 1996, Lou Pai, president of ECT Worldwide, asked John Sherriff, one of the rising stars in gas trading, to study an early electronic trading system, marketed by Williams, a Tulsa-based energy company.
 In June 1996, Sherriff and an associate proposed that Enron should also begin to experiment with this new technology, proposing a different business model from Williams’s many-to-many trading system.
 In Phase I, Enron would use the Internet to post gas prices on a small-scale electronic platform; in Phase II it would show buy and sell prices and offer its customers the option of online trading.

 During the following few months, an IT development team in Houston worked on Phase I. By the time the system was complete, however, Sherriff had moved to London as the vice president for U.K. Gas & Power Trading.
 Enron traders, both in London and Houston, were reluctant to embrace the online price posting system.
 “There was little support for showing the market the two-way price transparency,” said Sherriff.
 In addition, as Sherriff commented, “We totally underestimated the resources needed to click and trade.”

 While in London, Sherriff was also managing Enron’s power trading in Oslo.
 In early 1997, he learned that Thor Lien, a trader in the Oslo office, was already acting as a market-maker for the Nordic power market, posting prices electronically via the Nordpool trading system.
 In March 1997, Lien and the Oslo office started using the Phase I software.
 Trying to break into the wholesale electricity market with only a small staff to service hundreds of municipal utilities, this was a relatively successful tool for them.
 Said Sherriff: “Of all our trading operation around the world, they were the most tuned into the possibilities of e-commerce and were big believers in being market makers.
 They were the sole Enron trading desk worldwide that used the system during the following two years with any success.”